rangsimanketkaew/rangsimanketkaew.github.io/_posts/2023-04-20-how-I-learned-to-ski-in-3-days.md

 </center>

 <p style="text-indent: 40px">
 The first video above here by Robin Barnes taught me how to parallel ski.
+The concept is very simple.
-When we are on the slope, we cannot always make pizza as we are going down and our speed is getting increse more and more.
+When we are on the (steep) slope, we cannot always make pizza as we are going down and our speed is getting increse more and more.
 So the best way to handle this situation is that we have to make a turn in order to maintain and control the speed.
-The trick that is explained in the video and crystal clear is "Release the edge, ski gets flat, steer the ski".
+The crystal clear trick that she explained in the video is "Release the edge, ski gets flat, steer the ski".
 </p>

 <center>